-Roofing including roof space

-Repair category 2

-Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Roofing including roof space Repair category 2 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
 The soffits to the roof tile verges may contain asbestos based materials.
 See information on Asbestos in the limitations of inspection section above.
-There is some damp staining to sarking boards.
-This would appear to be as a result of condensation staining.
-There are some sagging insulating boards, and loose and torn felt.
-The flat roof area will have a limited lifespan and can fail unpredictably and without warning.
+The roof has been cleaned in the past.
+Some methods of cleaning concrete tiles can impact on their life expectancy and waterproofing.
+Some ridge pointing is missing.